sarita001/Django-Project/README.md

   python manage.py runserver
 ```
 3) Copy and paste the local ulr link and add '/hello' to it.
-4) Demo CSV file has been provides in the folder example.
+4) Demo CSV file has been provides in the folder example (master branch).

 ## SCREENSHOTS